erikato-git/Simple_Social_Media/README.md

   <br>

-- DTOs used everywhere so vulnurable data won't be exposed.
-Model classes and DTOs change to each by Automapper during the application.
+- DTOs are used everywhere so vulnurable data won't be exposed.
+Model classes and DTOs change to each other by Automapper during processing of data.

   [UserRepository.cs]